 At the countrywide level, the racial-ethnic distribution of mechanical drafting and mechanical drafting CAD/CADD majors is as follows:

 |Hispanic or Latino||53|

-Americans aren’t the only ones with an interest in Mechanical Drafting and Mechanical Drafting CAD/CADD.
+Students from other countries are interested in Mechanical Drafting and Mechanical Drafting CAD/CADD, too.
 About 0.5% of those with this major are international students.

 How Much Do Mechanical Drafting & CAD/CADD Majors Make?

 Mechanical Drafting and Mechanical Drafting CAD/CADD majors often go into careers with median salaries of $59,010.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.